Skip to content

 Erth Restaurant at Qasr Al Hosn

 Located within the historic Qasr Al Hosn complex, Erth Restaurant offers a contemporary take on Emirati cuisine.
-The lamb machboos stands out, slow-cooked and layered with fragrant spices, presented in a setting inspired by the majlis tradition.
+The lamb machboos stands out — slow-cooked and layered with fragrant spices, presented in a setting inspired by the majlis tradition.

-What to Buy in Abu Dhabi
+Where to Shop in Abu Dhabi

 MiZa at Mina Zayed